OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

     show do
-      title 'Wait until 10 minute timer is up' note "#{STRIPS.capitalize} need to rest for 10 minutes before taking an image." note "In the meantime, make sure you have access to the #{PHOTOCOPIER}." warning '<h2> Signal can develop more slowly if the room is humid.
-After the 10-min timer ends, you should see at least two lines on each strip. </h2>' warning 'If your signal is hard to see by eyes, give it another 5 minutes before clicking OK.' end
+      title 'Wait until 10 minute timer is up' note "#{STRIPS.capitalize} need to rest for 10 minutes before taking an image." check "In the meantime, make sure you have access to the #{PHOTOCOPIER}." note 'Signal can develop more slowly if the room is humid.
+After the 10-min timer ends, you should see at least two lines on each strip.' note 'If your signal is hard to see by eyes, give it another 5 minutes before clicking OK.' note 'Do not continue to next step until signal is visible.' end

     # show do